When a dog mounts guests, we are often deeply ashamed of our dogs and may almost wish to hide under a table claiming that the dog is not ours.

 In reality, rather than vying for top dog position, when dogs develop an intra-species relationship with their human family members, and do the things they do, that are driven by a variety of motivations, which can include genetics, socialization, available resources, fear, conflicts, learning, behavioral pathology and disease, point out board-certified veterinary behaviorists Dr. Debra Horowitz and Gary Landsberg in an article for VCA Animal Hospitals.

 Often Not What it Looks Like

 In most cases, dog owners are deeply embarrassed about their dogs mounting behavior because it looks "dirty."
 Let's face it: nobody wants that to happen when grandma or aunt Mary and her kids come over to visit.

 Yet, interestingly, if you live in the United States, you'll notice that, in most cases, the dog doing the mounting is a neutered male dog or a spayed female.

 Not to mention, the behavior of humping begins early in puppy hood, well before actual puberty (which in dogs starts when pups are around 5 to 8 months old).

 This proves to us that mounting is more of a socially significant behavior, rather than a sexual one, points out Stanley Coren in the book: "How To Speak Dog, Mastering the Art of Dog-Human Communication."

-So if Rover's mounting behavior can be relatively independent of reproduction and sexual intentions and if it' not carried out due to so called "dominance" why on earth is he mounting people, especially our guests?
-There are several reasons to consider.
+So if Rover's mounting behavior can be relatively independent of reproduction and sexual intentions and if it's not carried out due to so called "dominance" why on earth is he mounting people, especially our guests?
+There are several other plausible reasons to consider.

 "Mounting and humping are not about “dominance” and usually not about sex."Dr. Karen Overall, board-certified veterinary behaviorist